Cleveland Clinic Lerner Research Institute Logo

 Research

-The Dana lab records and manipulates neurons in the brain using nonlinear microscopy and protein sensors.
-Our goals are to better understand the role of brain circuits and the efficacy of novel neuroprotective traetments in rodent models of neurodegenerative and neurological conditions.
+The Dana lab develops new methods and tools to record neurons in the brain using nonlinear microscopy and protein sensors.
+Our goals are to better understand the role of brain circuits and the efficacy of novel neuroprotective treatments in pre-clinical models of neurodegenerative and neurological conditions.

 Biography